|

 the music she writes. ...... the music (Flying Dragon Concerto) sounded fresh

-and lively. - Minneapolis Star Tribune
+- Minneapolis Star Tribune

 "The music of the pipa, played by the soul-seducing Gao Hong, affords the